alefnsc/vocaid-backend/ENV_VARIABLES.md

 # Environment Variables Documentation

-This document describes all environment variables required for the Voxly Backend application.
+This document describes all environment variables required for the Vocaid Backend application.

 ## Core Application